'Barbie' vs. 'Oppenheimer': Which film are Richmond residents most excited to see?

 “I actually recently watched ‘Interstellar’ and ‘Inception’ and loved it, so seeing ‘Oppenheimer’ next is a no-brainer,” Rebaldo said.
 “I’m really interested in science and plan to work in aerospace next spring, so that’s what drew my interest for ‘Interstellar’ and ‘Oppenheimer.’
 I might go see ‘Barbie’ if I hear good things about it.”

-Though many people are also planning on fully immersing themselves in the cultural phenomena by viewing both films in one day.
+Many theater patrons are planning on fully immersing themselves in the cultural phenomena by viewing both films in one day.
 AMC Theatres, which has almost 1,000 theaters worldwide, even reported that the number of members in its loyalty program who purchased ‘Barbenheimer’ double-feature tickets doubled from 20,000 to 40,000 in just a week.

 Andrew Merrill, who works at a theater, said he is looking forward to a day spent at the theater.

-“I believe ‘Barbie’ and ‘Oppenheimer’ are both highly anticipated movies for both fan bases and cultures, this is what movie theaters need right now,” Merrill said.
+“I believe ‘Barbie’ and ‘Oppenheimer’ are both highly anticipated movies for both fan bases and cultures," Merrill said.
+"This is what movie theaters need right now.”

 Overall, it appears Richmond residents would rather live in a Barbie world.